 The Institute of Technology was established on 10th March 2000 by the Honourable Minister of Education and Higher Education primarily to conduct NDT and other similar level courses at the University of Moratuwa.

-To be a centre of excellence in Technological Education.
+To be the centre of excellence in Technological Education.

 To be a dynamic technological institute in the region and actively contribute to the educational, economic and social advancement of Sri Lankan community by: